-5. Determine and record the cumulative mass retained for each sieve.
+6. Determine and record the cumulative mass retained for each sieve.
 Ensure that all material trapped in full openings of the sieve are removed and included in the mass retained.

 Note 2: For sieves 4.75 mm (No. 4) and larger, check material trapped in less than a full opening sieving over a full opening.
-Use coarse wire brushes to clean the 600 $\mu$ m (No. 30) and larger sieves, and soft bristle brush for smaller sieves.
+Use coarse wire brushes to clean the 600 μ m (No. 30) and larger sieves, and soft bristle brush for smaller sieves.

-- 6. Determine and record the mass of the minus 4.75 mm (No. 4) material in the pan.
-Designate this mass as $M_1$ . - 7.
-Perform the Coarse Check Sum calculation Verify the total mass after coarse sieving agrees with the original dry mass (M) within 0.3 percent. - 8.
-Reduce the minus 4.75 mm (No. 4) according to the FOP for AASHTO R 76, to produce a sample with a minimum mass of 500 g. - 9.
-Determine and record the mass of the minus 4.75 mm (No. 4) split, designate this mass as $M_3$ . - 10.
-Nest a protective sieve, such as a 2.0 mm (No. 10), above the 75 $\mu$ m (No. 200) sieve. - 11.
+- 7. Determine and record the mass of the minus 4.75 mm (No. 4) material in the pan.
+Designate this mass as M_1 . - 8.
+Perform the Coarse Check Sum calculation -Verify the total mass after coarse sieving compared to the original dry mass (M) is not more than 0.3 percent. - 9.
+Reduce the minus 4.75 mm (No. 4) according to the FOP for AASHTO R 76, to produce a sample with a minimum mass of 500 g. - 10.
+Determine and record the mass of the minus 4.75 mm (No. 4) split, designate this mass as M_3 . - 11.
+Nest a protective sieve, such as a 2.0 mm (No. 10), above the 75 μm (No. 200) sieve. - 12.
 Place the sample in a container and cover with water.

-Note 3: A detergent, dispersing agent, or other wetting solution may be added to the water to assure a thorough separation of the material finer than the 75 $\mu$ m (No. 200) sieve from the coarser particles.
+Note 3: A detergent, dispersing agent, or other wetting solution may be added to the water to assure a thorough separation of the material finer than the 75 μ m (No. 200) sieve from the coarser particles.
 There should be enough wetting agent to produce a small amount of suds when the sample is agitated.
 Excessive suds may overflow the sieves and carry material away with them.